 Romanian Traditional Clothing – Women’s folkwear in the north

 The women wear beaded or embroidered long sleeve blouses, made of cotton, or linen.
-In Bukowina, a long cotton or wool skirt is wrapped over the blouse.
+In Bucovina, a long cotton or wool skirt is wrapped over the blouse.
 A woolen belt serves to hold the skirt in place.
 The peasant lifestyle is highly-related to the climate area they live in.
-The woolen wrap round skirt, worn in Bukowina, Moldavia and mountain areas serves to protect against the cold.
+The woolen wrap round skirt, worn in Bucovina, Moldavia and mountain areas serves to protect against the cold.
 Even the architecture and design of the peasant cottages were strongly influenced by the weather conditions.

 For head wear, the women are wearing different wool, silk shawls, babushka scarves.